garimaj2108/Data-Visualization-Team-Project/README.md

 #### - Difference of Price to Rent ratio against National Average
 This metric compares the price to rent ratio for all the 3 cities against the National average.
-P.S: The price to rent ratio closer to the national average indicates a buyer friendly market
+P.S: The price to rent ratio closer to the national average indicates a buyer-friendly market

 #### - Sq ft purchase capacity vs salaries based on occupational areas
 This indicates the sq ft. buying capacity of individuals in particular occupational areas based on their salaries for all 3 cities